shreyasseshadri/QuickByte/README.md

 Although both in-memory and on-disk options are supported, a lot more work has gone in to making the on-disk BST as efficient as possible, as a result there are lots of scope for improvement on the outer layers of the key-value store such as the Query Processor and the Server.

 ## High Level design
+(Check in a browser for the diagram to render)

 ```mermaid
   flowchart TD